open-contracting/kingfisher-process/docs/cli/process-redis-queue.rst

 Soon after that number of seconds has passed, the command will exit.
 (The command will finish the work it's currently doing before stopping, so it may run slightly longer than specified.
 Allow a minute extra to be safe.)

-.. note:: OCDS Helpdesk deployment
+.. admonition:: OCDS Helpdesk deployment

    Don't use this.
 A cron job runs this once per hour.